MohammadAboulEla/ComfyUI-iTools/README.md

 ## iTools
+The iTools are some quality of life nodes, like read a possible prompt used to create an image, save a prompt to file as a new line, read prompts from a multiline file.

+### Nodes:
 **iTools ImageLoaderPlus** is an enhancement of the original ComfyUI ImageLoader node.
 It attempts to return the possible prompt used to create an image.
 If the prompt isn't found directly, this node will search for the prompt within the following supported nodes in the workflow:

   - `CLIPTextEncodeSDXL`